learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 ## Learning Goals

-- Introduce web scraping and its usages.
+- Introduce web scraping and its uses.
-- Learn how to use BeautifulSoup to scrape data from an HTML document.
+- Retrieve data from an HTML document through web scraping.

 ***